the-pink-hacker/Minecraft-Asset-Extractor/README.md

 # Minecraft Asset Extractor
 Rips all of the assets out of minecraft.
 This is a **heavly** modified version of [minecraft.gamepedia.com/Tutorials/Sound_directory](https://minecraft.gamepedia.com/Tutorials/Sound_directory).

+This only works on windows 10.
+You can compile it for your OS.
+[How to Compile](#how-to-compile-the-program).

 ## How To Use
 ### Downloading and Installing
 1. Download [latest version](https://github.com/RyanGar46/Minecraft-Asset-Extractor/releases/latest) (Does **not** need python).